tresabhi/blitzkit/docs/legal/terms-of-service.md

-# BLitzKit Terms and Conditions
+# BlitzKit Terms and Conditions

 Last updated: May 23, 2024